 About Guruji

-Durga Prasad Upadhyaya (Spiritual Name: Shri.
-Shiva Shankara) was born into a Hindu Brahmin family at Jagannatha puri (Odisha) on the east coast of India on December 14, 1975.
-He was raised by his spiritual masters in the ancient legendary cave monasteries and ashrams of the great Yogis where countless generations of Yogis have been trained and initiated into the deepest mysteries of the sacred science of Veda and Yoga.
+Durga Prasad Upadhyaya (Spiritual Name: Shri Shiva Shankara) was born into a Hindu Brahmin family in Jagannath Puri, Odisha, on the eastern coast of India, on December 15, 1974.
+From a young age, he was guided and raised by his spiritual masters in the ancient, legendary cave monasteries and ashrams of the great Yogis—sacred places where countless generations have been trained and initiated into the profound mysteries of the Vedas and the science of Yoga.

-After his school education, Shivaji dedicated his whole life to following the journey within by walking on the well-trodden ancient path of Yogic revolution shown by the Himalayan Masters, Sages, Great Yogis and Vedic Scholars.
-At the age of 13, crossing all familial and social boundaries and limitations, he left his home to attain spiritual enlightenment.
+After his school education, Shivaji dedicated his whole life to following the journey within by walking on the well-trodden path of Yogic revolution shown by the enlightened masters, Sages, great Yogis and Vedic Scholars.
+At the age of 13, transcending all familial and social boundaries, he renounced his home in pursuit of spiritual enlightenment.

 Your life of Yoga with